buzzqw/TUS/OBSS/markdown-separati/en/26-goods-and-services.md

 ### The Standard Backpack

 The Standard Backpack\textregistered \space is a list of items that I have noted over time, adding everything that I needed during adventures.
-Take it as a guide to understand what objects to have with you, don't mark them all down otherwise the Narrator will seriously start looking at the Encumbrance rules!
+Take it as a guide to understand what objects to have with you, don' \*\*t mark them all down otherwise the Narrator will seriously start looking at the Encumbrance rules!

-This is the content of the adventurer's backpack: belt, 3 candles, 6 torches, Tinderbox, 7 dry rations, 2-person tent, waterskin, rolled mattress, sleeping bag, tarpaulin, tent, 60 feet of rope, net, metal mirror, crowbar, compass, 3 lamp oil, ink, chalk, charcoal, hook, shovel, fishhook, rags, 2m metal cable, whistle, 6 empty potion vials, marbles, brass bell, 1kg of flour in a small bag, 3 wedges, 12 meters of metal chain, 2 manacles, 8 pitons, hammer, pulley, grappling hook, bandolier.
+This is the content of the adventurer' \*\*s backpack: belt, 3 candles, 6 torches, Tinderbox, 7 dry rations, 2-person tent, waterskin, rolled mattress, sleeping bag, tarpaulin, tent, 60 feet of rope, net, metal mirror, crowbar, compass, 3 lamp oil, ink, chalk, charcoal, hook, shovel, fishhook, rags, 2m metal cable, whistle, 6 empty potion vials, marbles, brass bell, 1kg of flour in a small bag, 3 wedges, 12 meters of metal chain, 2 manacles, 8 pitons, hammer, pulley, grappling hook, bandolier.

 ## Expenses and Lifestyle

-When they're not delving into the depths of the earth, exploring ruins for lost treasures, or waging war against the forces of encroaching darkness, adventurers face more mundane realities.
+When they' \*\*re not delving into the depths of the earth, exploring ruins for lost treasures, or waging war against the forces of encroaching darkness, adventurers face more mundane realities.
 Even in a fantastical world, people require basic necessities such as shelter, sustenance, and clothing.
 These things cost money, albeit different lifestyles come with different expenses.

 To simplify daily expenses, the player can declare that they maintain a certain standard of living and subtract the expenses daily as a lump sum, without subtracting individual expenses incurred.